Trash Mountain

-Trash Mountain is an upcoming American comedy film directed by Kris Swanberg and written by Ruby Caster and Caleb Hearon.
+Trash Mountain is an upcoming American comedy film directed by Kris Rey and written by Ruby Caster and Caleb Hearon.
 Hearon stars alongside Zooey Deschanel, Kyle Marvin, Jaboukie Young-White, Jacki Weaver, and Holmes.

+The film will have its world premiere at the Centrepiece section of the 2026 Toronto International Film Festival in September 2026.

 Premise

 A gay Chicago man in his 20s must return to rural Missouri to deal with the death of his father, an obsessive hoarder who has left a house full of items.